eProsima/SustainML-Library/sustainml_docs/rst/installation/docker.rst

             The XQuartz terminal may require to be restarted to apply the changes.

-        In the XQuartz terminal, provide privileges to the X localhost server and set the display environment variable.
+        In the XQuartz terminal, provide privileges to the X private server and set the display environment variable.
-        Then, deploy the *SustainML Framework* using Docker compose:
+        To do so, introduce your private IP address in the following command, and then deploy the *SustainML Framework* using Docker compose:

         .. code-block:: bash

+            socat TCP-LISTEN:11000,reuseaddr,fork UNIX-CLIENT:\"$DISPLAY\" && \
-            xhost + 127.0.0.1 && \
+            xhost + your.private.ip.address && \
-            export DISPLAY=`127.0.0.1:0` && \
+            export DISPLAY="your.private.ip.address:0" && \
             docker compose up